 Check the mattress.

 Your baby should have a firm and breathable mattress for a safe night’s rest.
-Newton Baby’s Essential Crib Mattress is firm, breathable, and even washable.
+Newton’s Essential Crib Mattress is firm, breathable, and even washable.
 The GREENGUARD Gold Certified mattress features Wovenaire® technology for the ultimate in comfort and safety.

 Always put baby to bed on their back.